kistofe/Boss-Design/README.md

 However, having a great battle music is not enough if it is not appropriate to the theme of the boss or the game.
 The theme has to **fit** with the scene, or it will only give the sensation that the music is there because someone in the team liked it.

 The same applies with Sound effects.
-Having a big, heavy-looking Boss accompanied with not heavy-sounding sound effects may be confusing to the player.
+Having a big, heavy-looking Boss accompanied with non heavy-sounding sound effects may be confusing to the player.
 Be coherent with this!

 ### Visual Design